-Tackle the nuts and bolts.
+Tackle the nuts and bolts

 After establishing a positive mood for your meeting, it’s time to work out the nuts and bolts.
 There are three aspects that need to be covered here.

 First of all, a quick review of chores.
-This begins with a check in of the status quo.
+This begins with a check-in of the status quo.
 For example, my husband and I have set tasks we do regularly in our weekly cleaning.
 Recently we decided that the kitchen could go off the weekly cleaning list as we actually cleaned it every day.
 My husband then picked up the mopping of the floors, which is a job I hate.
 This is an illustration of the importance of checking to see that what you’re doing is working, or if any adjustments need to be made.
 (If you struggle with getting your husband to help around the house, this article may help).

 Additional to the check in, is meal planning.
 Again my husband and I have set nights where we cook, which has helped remove that mental load of thinking about what’s for dinner.
-So the next step is to fill out the meal planner so we know who is cooking what on what night.
-(If you want some guidance on meal planning, you can check out No stress meal-planning in 15 minutes a week There’s also a meal planner at the bottom of the post that you can get when you sign up for my mailing list).
+So the next step is to fill out the meal planner so we know who is cooking what on what night (If you want some guidance on meal planning, you can check out No stress meal-planning in 15 minutes a week.
+There’s also a meal planner at the bottom of the post that you can get when you sign up for my mailing list).

 Once these regular occurrences have been discussed, it’s time to think about any tasks that need to be completed around the home.
 Maybe repair people need to be called, items need to be purchased, or appointments need to be made.
 This discussion makes explicit all these little tasks and enables you to work out who can do what.
-This kind of explicit division of labour is really important to prevent one member in the relationship feeling like they do the lion’s share of the tasks.
+This kind of overt division of labor is really important to prevent one member in the relationship feeling like they do the lion’s share of the tasks.

 Then it’s time for a quick budget review.
-If one person is responsible for maintaining the budget and paying the bills, this is even more important, as both people know exactly where you stand financially as a couple.
+If one person is responsible for maintaining the budget and paying the bills, this is even more important, as then both people know exactly where you stand financially as a couple.
 Have a look at the week’s spending, check out your balances, and evaluate these against your budget.
 Discuss any upcoming purchases that need to be factored in to your plans.

 This is also the chance to talk about things that maybe aren’t going quite so well in your relationship.
-However, remember to keep your discussion solution focused.
+However, remember to keep your discussion solution-focused.
 It’s not the time to have a vent about everything you think your partner isn’t doing.

 Once you have that out of the way, plan the next activity you’re going to share together.
 I’m not talking in excruciating detail- for example, we just decided that in two weeks’ time we were going to go over to a nearby city and run most of the course of our upcoming half-marathon.
 I am a big fan of having small things to look forward to on a consistent basis.
-If you’re a regular date night person, then now is the time to decide how what you are going to do and what arrangements need to be made.
+If you’re a regular date night person, then now is the time to decide what you’re going to do and what arrangements need to be made.